5 most haunted places in Austin, Texas

 In addition to quirky poltergeist activity, ask about the ghost who appears as a man — or just legs — around the restaurant’s vault.

-After dinner, stroll up the street to the upscale gay men’s bar, Oilcan Harry’s.
-There, look for one of Austin’s most colorful ghosts, the late madam Blanche Dumont.
+There, look carefully for one of Austin’s most colorful ghosts, the late madam Blanche Dumont.
 She’ll be among the dancers.

-4. Texas Capitol Building (Visitors’ Ctr: 112 E 11th Street, Austin, TX)
+(Start at the Visitors’ Ctr: 112 E 11th Street, Austin, TX)

-5. Oakwood Cemetery and Oakwood Annex Cemetery, Navasota St., Austin, TX
+5. Oakwood Cemetery and Oakwood Annex Cemetery

 Oakwood Cemetery and its annex may be Austin’s most beautiful and haunted cemetery.
 There, you can visit the graves of many of Austin’s ghosts including Susannah Wilkerson Dickinson and Ben Thompson.

-Most of Austin’s cemeteries close at dusk, but you can take photos through the openings in the fences around Oakwood.
-If you’ve been in the cemetery during the day, you’ll know exactly where to point your camera to capture eerie, phantom images.
+(If you’ve been in the cemetery during the day, you’ll know exactly where to point your camera to capture eerie, phantom images.)

-Austin features many more, chilling locations where you can encounter ghosts and other frightening entities.
-Some of them — such as the nightly appearance of as many as a million bats, around one downtown Austin bridge — are entertaining.
+Some of them – such as the nightly appearance of as many as a million bats, around one downtown Austin bridge – are entertaining.

 Others, such as the ghost of Jack the Ripper and his victims, are best avoided unless you have nerves of steel.